 Most are very elderly, and sadly dying each year, I became worried this may not happen as hoped.

 We watched Freedom Writers this July in hopes to help me get pumped up to teach which wasn’t originally in my life plan.
 When the students visited the Museum of Tolerance I told Jacob, “I didn’t realize there was one in L.A.
 We’re going.”
 Jacob quickly agreed.

-I hoped that someone would be available to speak on our day of visitation, much to my surprise 3-4 different speakers speak each day!
+I hoped that someone would be available to speak on our day of visitation.
+Much to my surprise. there are three to four different speakers speak each day!
 I was so happy I almost cried!
 I was even more happy to find out flight had been delayed and we would have an extra hour to spend there.

 We started the day by hearing a camp survivor’s story.
 A high school group was there, and had reserved the most notable speaker for their tour- we were lucky to join.
 We sat on the 2nd row, it was incredible!

 You aren’t allowed to take pictures in the museum, but here’s the link and a screen capture from the website of the women we were fortunate to hear.

 We listened to Gloria Ungar.
 It was truly amazing to hear her story!
 She was in hiding most of WWII and was not placed in an internment camp until she was 13.

 Luckily she was old enough to not be gassed and to spend time in the camp after lying about her age.
 Had she been found sooner, that would likely not have been the case.

 She also had only one year but was so close to death when they were freed she just kept saying she should have died and was so lucky to live.
 I think we often forget the horror of having to hide and live in terror without basic needs being met.

 I can’t imagine being an orphaned child like she was dealing with this stress.